EPdacoder05/BLE-MQTT-BRIDGE/README.md

 This project began as a experiment to see if it was possible to manage and control the light strip in Home Assistant, but since it has no official integration, it then turned to reverse-engineering the communication between device and the app it belonged to.

-1.  **Phase 1: The `gatttool` Hack:** Using the deprecated `gatttool` utility, we were able to intercept and identify the raw byte commands needed to control the light's power, color, and brightness.
-An initial script was built around this, but it suffered from extreme instability due to constantly creating and destroying BLE connections.
+1.  **Phase 1: The `gatttool` Hack:** Using the deprecated `gatttool` utility, we intercepted and identified the raw byte commands needed to control the light's power, color, and brightness.
+An initial script was built around this, but it suffered from extreme instability.

 2.  **Phase 2: The `bleak` Refactor:** The script was re-architected from the ground up using `bleak`, a modern, asynchronous Python library.
-This enabled a persistent connection, but revealed a "deep sleep" bug in the controller's firmware where it would become unresponsive after being turned off.
+This enabled a persistent connection but revealed a "deep sleep" bug in the controller's firmware where it would become unresponsive after being turned off.

 3.  **Phase 3: The "Aggressive Wake-Up":** The final breakthrough was to combine the stability of `bleak` with the brute-force nature of the original hack.
 The script was engineered with a "software power cycle" that forces a full, aggressive reconnection *only* when turning the light on from an off state, reliably shocking the controller awake.